Diarmuid Larkin

-Diarmuid Larkin (1 April 1918 – 25 June 1989) was an Irish artist and art educationist, who was predominantly a painter of landscapes.
-Becoming more abstract over time, his work reflected the warmth and sensitivity of his own personality.
+Diarmuid Larkin (1 April 1918 – 25 June 1989) was an Irish artist and art educationist.
+He was predominantly a painter of landscapes, although his work became more abstract over time.

 Early life and education

-Diarmuid Larkin was born on 1 April 1918 in Dublin to an ecumenical family belonging to the Roman Catholic Church and the Church of Ireland.
-He was the eldest of three children born to Maura Larkin (née Noonan) and John Larkin (also known as Seán Ó Lorcáin), a Dublin businessman.

-Despite showing early signs of talent and wishing to become an artist, Larkin's father opposed it and apprenticed him as a lithographer with the Dublin Illustrating Company.
-In 1941, Larkin entered the school of painting at the National College of Art.
+Diarmuid Larkin was born on 1 April 1918 in Dublin, the eldest of three children of Maura Larkin (née Noonan) and John Larkin (also known as Seán Ó Lorcáin).
+Despite showing early signs of talent and wishing to become an artist, his father opposed it and apprenticed him as a lithographer with the Dublin Illustrating Company.
+In 1941, he entered the school of painting at the National College of Art.
 While there, he worked with several distinguished artists, including Harry Kernoff, Norah McGuinness, and Maurice MacGonigal.
-He graduated in 1945 and began studying at the Real Academia de Bellas Artes de San Fernando in Madrid until 1947, after which he studied briefly in Paris.
+After graduating in 1945, he studied at the Real Academia de Bellas Artes de San Fernando in Madrid until 1947, after which he studied briefly in Paris.